DemianWright/io_scene_blb/README.md

 ## Troubleshooting ##
 Solutions to common issues with the BLB Exporter.
 If you have another issue with the exporter be sure to enable the [Write Log](#write-log) property and export again.
-The log file may contain warnings or errors describing issues with the models and how to fix them.
+The log file may contain warnings or errors describing issues with the [objects](#def-object) and how to fix them.
 Additional instructions on how to fix specific issues are detailed in the [Warning & Error Log Messages](#warning--error-log-messages) section.

 ### Automatically calculated UV coordinates for brick textures are distorted ###